maciej-galuszka/task-manager-vanilla/README.md

-# Task Tracker 📝
+# Task manager 📝

-A simple, minimalistic task tracker built with HTML, CSS, and vanilla JavaScript.
+Task manager v1 – built with vanilla JavaScript.
+Add, complete, and delete tasks with persistent storage.
+A simple, minimalistic task manager built with HTML, CSS, and JavaScript.

-This project allows you to create tasks, mark them as completed, and delete them – all in a clean and responsive interface.
+This app allows you to create tasks, mark them as completed, and delete them – all in a clean and responsive interface.

 ---